larsreed/jsonschemadocs/README.md

     Like the HTML version, but no embedding of tables.
    `java -jar jsondoc.jar WIKI /path/to/input/myExtendSchema.json > mySchema.wiki`
-   This option is currently not completely implemented,,,
+   This option is currently not completely implemented...

 3. Diagram